-- Group meetings must begin within six to eight weeks after home visits have started, last approximately two hours, and be held in an accessible facility within the target neighborhood a minimum of six times during the HIPPY program year. - Each family completes a Group Meeting Enrichment Survey prior to first group meeting. - Group meetings offer educational enrichment, information and activities that meet the needs of the parents. - Group meetings must have required documentation provided by HIPPY: Group Meeting Attendance Form and Group Meeting Evaluation. - Enrichment activities are provided for children during group meetings.
+- Group meetings must begin within four to six weeks after home visits have started, last approximately two hours, and be held in an accessible facility within the target neighborhood a minimum of six times during the HIPPY program year. - · Group meetings offer educational enrichment, information and activities that meet the needs of the parents. - Enrichment activities are provided for children during group meetings.

-- Each client child shall be assessed using the age-appropriate developmental screening tool Ages & Stages-3 and Ages and Stages SE-2 within 30 days of enrollment and six months from date of the first screen. - If a developmental screening (conducted in association with any First Steps funded program) indicates a possible developmental delay, the HIPPY parent educator shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation. - HIPPY parent educators shall maintain (within the First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - In addition, the HIPPY parent educator will recommend/provide activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 60 days post completion of referred intervention. - If a child scores in the monitoring range on ASQ3 and/or ASQ:SE2 in two or more categories and/ or if there is a parental concern on the screening questionnaire, the HIPPY parent educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - If a family is rolled over from the previous program year, the target child will not have to be screened (ASQ3 and ASQ:SE2) for the new program year.
-If a new target child has been identified, ASQ3 and ASQ:SE2 are required. - Developmental screenings must be conducted on at least 80% of eligible clients.

-- Partnerships and their HIPPY parent educators shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established. - HIPPY parent educators must ensure that each family is connected with a pediatric medical home and other community services as appropriate.
+- Each client child shall be assessed using the age-appropriate developmental screening tool Ages & Stages 3 and Ages and Stages SE2 within 30 days of enrollment.
+If a developmental screening (conducted in association with any First Steps funded program) indicates a possible developmental delay, the HIPPY parent educator shall collaborate with parents/guardians to seek the consensual provision of these results to: (a) the child's pediatric care provider, and (b) the child's zoned school district and Disabilities and Special Needs Board (ages 3-5) for additional diagnostic evaluation.
+HIPPY parent educators shall maintain (within the First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - In addition, the HIPPY parent educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 60 days post completion of referred intervention. - If a child scores in the monitoring range on ASQ3 and/or ASQ:SE2 in two or more categories and/ or if there is a parental concern on the screening questionnaire, the HIPPY parent educator will recommend activities to assist with the areas of possible concern, continue monitoring the child's development, and rescreen the child within 6 months. - If a family is rolled over from the previous program year, the target child will not have to be screened (ASQ3 and ASQ:SE2) for the new program year.
+If a new target child has been identified, ASQ3 and ASQ:SE2 are required. - Developmental screenings must be conducted on at least 80% of eligible clients. - Partnerships and their HIPPY parent educators shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established. - HIPPY parent educators must ensure that each family is connected with a pediatric medical home and other community services as appropriate.